oracle-livelabs/oci/oci-dns-traffic-management/lab4/lab4.md

 ### About the failover steering policy

 The failover steering policy will direct users to the primary pool.
 If the primary pool stops responding to the health check created in lab 2, OCI will redirect the users to a site with a lower priority.
-Each pool can have one or more webservers.
+Each pool can have one or more web servers.
 For this demo, each pool will have only one eligible server.

 ### Objectives